Most popular genres

 director

 Detective Sam Spade takes on a simple case of a missing woman, which quickly escalates when his partner is found dead.
-To make things worse the client disappears and Spade becomes a prime suspect.
+To make things worse, the client disappears and Spade becomes a prime suspect.

 1951